SathwikChadaga/failure-cascade/README.md

 # Power Failure Cascade Prediction using Machine Learning Techniques
-Please refer to the following papers for a detailed explanation of the underlying models.
+Please refer to the following papers for the problem formulation, a detailed explanation of the underlying models, and a discussion on the results.

 \[1\] X. Wu, D. Wu and E. Modiano, "Predicting Failure Cascades in Large Scale Power Systems via the Influence Model Framework," in IEEE Transactions on Power Systems, vol. 36, no. 5, pp. 4778-4790, Sept.
 2021, doi: 10.1109/TPWRS.2021.3068409.